-Generally, growth in the standard of living as reflected in personal income and Gross Domestic Product (GDP) per capita is expected to slow modestly relative to recent levels.
+Over the long term, growth in the standard of living, as reflected in personal income and Gross Domestic Product (GDP) per capita, is expected to slow modestly relative to recent history.
 The labor force can be predicted with some reliability because the working population for the early 21st century has already been born.
 Real dollar prices are used to enhance model reliability during periods of varying inflation.
 The forecast assumes that our customers will tend toward continuing energy efficiency in the future.